salviati/gomics/README.md

 ## Requirements

-gtk3, gdk-pixbuf2, glib2, go-bindata.
+gtk3, gdk-pixbuf2, glib2.
+For compiling from source, go and go-bindata are also required.

 ## Installation
-Run ./make.sh.
+Run `./make.sh`.

 Arch Linux users can alternatively install the AUR package `gomics-git`.